 There’s a common myth about child custody cases always finding in favor of the mother.
 This is due to an old law called the “tender years’ presumption,” which routinely awarded custody to the figure society perceived to be more caring and nurturing: the mother.
-However, modern-day courts are required to award custody based solely on the best interests of the child.
+However, the law requires modern-day courts to award custody based solely on the best interests of the child.

 Yes, this is a family law blog.
 Yes, we are biased in our opinion about hiring an attorney for divorce proceedings.
 But that doesn’t make us wrong.

 The fact of the matter is divorces and custody battles are two of the most intense and hotly contested types of legal proceedings in the entire industry.
 Both parties are dealing with the death of a future they had envisioned and dreamed of building together.
 Both are faced with the certainty they will likely see less of their child than they did before.
 And both have very little idea of how proceedings are liable to go.